 Blackboard Collaborate is integrated with the University Of Northampton's virtual learning environment Blackboard Learn, commonly referred to as NILE.
 Each NILE course has a separate Collaborate scheduler where instructors can create sessions and students can access them.
 The steps below will show you where the scheduler is located and how to make it available to students.

-In the NILE course for the module, select the Virtual classroom link in the main course menu.
+In the NILE Original course for the module, select the Blackboard Collaborate link in the main course menu.
 The Collaborate scheduler will load.

 The scheduler allows you to create sessions with start and end dates and with different names and settings for your students.

 Each scheduler contains an open-ended session by default called the course room, which is open to all students at all times.
 You may wish to use this room for all sessions relating to that module if you will be running one session at a time for the module.
 Let your students know when to expect you and instruct them to meet you in the course room.
 Course announcements can be useful for this.
 If you have multiple instructors delivering sessions simultaneously, or at overlapping intervals, please see the next section to create independent sessions.
 You can lock the course room following the steps below if you decide not to use it.

 Using the contextual menu next to the Course Room, select 'Lock course room'.
 It will remain locked until you or another instructor on NILE chooses to unlock it from the same menu.

 If you intend to use the course room, please see the next part of the guide on session settings to ensure that all of the options in that course room are set how you would like them.